rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 sudo firewall-cmd --reload
 ```

-Uncomment in the `/etc/squid/squid.conf` file the following line to create a cache directory on disk:
+Remove the comment in this line of the `/etc/squid/squid.conf` file to create a cache directory on disk:

 ```bash
 cache_dir ufs /var/spool/squid 100 16 512